 Landon reached down and retrieved water bottles, which he passed around.
 The screen before him flickered to life just as he opened his bottle and took a large, gurgling gulp of water.

-“Come on, Peter,” Landon tapped one foot noisily, “Come on, Bluetooth.”
+“Come on, William,” Landon tapped one foot noisily, “Come on, Bluetooth.”

 The footsteps seemed to crowd and pound on the floor directly above the team downstairs.
 The members could not help looking up as they took seats, set notebooks aside, and waited for the displays to come to life.